G-Research/siembol/docs/deployment/deployment.md

     - Updating desired state of storm topologies that should be released
     - Storing a state of storm topology manager in order to save information about topologies there were already released
     - [how to set-up zookeeper nodes](how-tos/how_to_set_up_zookeeper_nodes.md)
-    - See [how to set-up kerberos](how-tos/how_to_set_up_kerberos_for_external_dependencies.md) if you need to use kerberised storm cluster in your siembol deployment

 - Kafka - message broker for data pipelines.
 See [how to set-up kerberos](how-tos/how_to_set_up_kerberos_for_external_dependencies.md) if you need to use kerberised kafka cluster in your siembol deployment

-- Storm - stream processing framework for siembol services except siembol response integrated in kafka streaming and deployed on k8s.
-See [how to set-up kerberos](how-tos/how_to_set_up_kerberos_for_external_dependencies.md) if you need to use kerberised storm cluster in your siembol deployment

 - Identity provider - identity povider (oauth2/oidc) used for siembol ui for
     - Authentication - Only authenticated users can access siembol ui and all commits in git repositories which are performed by siembol ui contain user profile including username and email